Rabbits graze a wide range of plants and can kill young trees, shrubs and herbaceous plants.

 Repellents suitable for spraying on plants which contain aluminium ammonium sulphate include Vitax Stay Off or Growing Success Animal Repellent.
 These have a bitter taste and so is not suitable for edible plants that are close to harvesting.
 Deterrents based on calcium chloride such as Grazers G1 are also available.
 These products may not give complete protection, particularly during wet periods or when plants are making active growth.

-In areas where rabbits are particularly troublesome, it is advisable to grow plants that are relatively resistant.
+In areas where rabbits are particularly troublesome, more success may be had by growing plants that are relatively resistant.
 There is no guarantee that any of the plants listed as resistant will remain free from damage in all conditions.
 Recent plantings and soft growth in the spring can sometimes be eaten, even if the plants are not susceptible at other times.
 Gardeners in rabbit-affected areas may get some additional ideas by seeing what plants survive in neighbouring gardens.

 Shooting and trapping

-Killing rabbits by shooting and trapping rabbits is usually impractical and undesirable in home gardens and if considered necessary is best carried out by professionals.
-The same applies to traps and snares.
+Killing rabbits by shooting and trapping rabbits is usually impractical and undesirable in home gardens and if considered necessary should be carried out by professionals.
+Traps and snares will invariably lead to some animal suffering and should also be avoided as they either kill the animals or live traps can cause unnecessary suffering.
 Killing rabbits will rarely give more than a short term reduction in numbers.
 It is illegal to set spring traps in the open, and they must therefore be placed within the mouth of rabbit burrows.
-Traps and snares are a hazard to domestic animals and should not be used if cats or dogs are likely to have access to them, unintentional harm to domestic animals can result in prosecution.
+Traps and snares are a hazard to domestic animals and should not be used if cats or dogs are likely to have access to them, unintentional harm to domestic animals can result in prosecution, as does causing unnecessary suffering to any animal.
 There are several types of trap for killing rabbits, or cage traps for capturing them alive, these may be obtained from some garden centres and agricultural merchants.
 Traps and snares must be set carefully and examined twice every day, preferably in the early morning and at dusk.
 Disposal of a live trapped rabbit should be considered it may be not be legal to release them without landowners permission.
 In many cases professionals may dispatch rabbits by a sharp blow to the head.

 Ferreting is a method of driving rabbits out of their burrows into nets placed over the tunnel entrances, the captured rabbits are usually killed.